Skip to main content

 Some common trends among many states regarding prenuptial agreements include:

-• Disclosures – The parties may have to provide complete and accurate disclosures about their respective income, assets, and debts.
+• Disclosures – The parties will have to provide complete and accurate disclosures about their respective income, assets, and debts.

-• Written – Generally, a prenuptial agreement should be in writing and signed by both parties.
+• Written – A prenuptial agreement should be in writing and signed by both parties.
 It should be straightforward and easy to understand.

 • Fairness – Courts may not enforce an agreement that is obviously one-sided and unfair.
 Courts may also consider whether the circumstances surrounding the prenuptial agreement were unfair, such as asking a bride/groom to sign it immediately before the wedding — ‘or else.’
 Additionally, courts may examine the substantive information included in the prenuptial agreement for fairness.